The Poultry Industry Council is hosting a webinar on the topic of raising backyard chickens on March 29, 2025. Click here to learn more and register.

-Recent outbreaks of highly pathogenic avian influenza (HPAI) have been found in dairy farms across certain U.S. States.
-To date, no confirmed cases of HPAI have been found in Canadian cattle.
-Protections are currently in place to prevent similar outbreaks in Canada.
-Producers are encouraged to follow good biosecurity practices to mitigate the risk of spreading HPAI between farms, animals, and people.
+Outbreaks of highly pathogenic avian influenza (HPAI) continue to be found on poultry farms in Ontario, and on dairy farms in certain U.S. states.
+To date, no confirmed cases of HPAI have been found in Canadian cattle and protections are currently in place to prevent similar outbreaks on Canadian dairy farms.

 - Reduced appetite.